buildsville/assign-reviewer-by-label/README.md

 If multiple settings, everyone is assigned.
 You should set JSON array string.
 ex) `'[ "cat", "neko", "nyan" ]'`

+### remove-when-no-label (optional)

+Remove reviewers if specified labels are not applied.
+Useful for absolutely sync reviewer and labels.
+Note: Manually assigning reviewers and not apply specifiled label, reviewer will be removed.
+default: 'false'

 ## Outputs